4W4I5/Semester-5-Notes/CySec-2/CySec2 22 August, 2023.md

 ## Information Security

-- Task of securing info that is digital
+- Task of securing info that is digital.
+	- Such as data that is:
 		- Transferred on a storage device
 		- Transmitted over a network
 	- Ensure that protective measures are properly implemented to ward off attack and prevent the total collapse of the system when a successful attack occurs
 	- Protect data in transit is the aspect covered in this course